 Studying in Vienna

-The law school usually offers two three-credit hour courses during the Vienna summer program, each on a different comparative law topic.
-Students may sign up for only one of the courses.
+The law school offers two courses for a total of 5 credits during the Vienna summer program, each on a different comparative law topic.
+Students take both of the courses.

 Classes are held in air-conditioned classrooms at the University of Vienna four days a week, Monday through Thursday, usually from 9:00 a.m. to 12:00 noon.
 The University of Vienna is located in the historic center of Vienna.
 Class times may vary to accommodate guest speakers’ schedules and field trips.
 Law students from the University of Vienna attend all classes and take the courses for credit.